Extreme Networks (NASDAQ:EXTR) Updates FY24 Earnings Guidance

 Extreme Networks (NASDAQ:EXTR – Get Free Report) updated its FY24 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $0.51-0.55 for the period, compared to the consensus earnings per share estimate of $0.57.
+The company provided earnings per share (EPS) guidance of $0.51-0.55 for the period, compared to the consensus estimate of $0.57.
 The company issued revenue guidance of $1.1105-1.1205 billion, compared to the consensus revenue estimate of $1.13 billion.
 Extreme Networks also updated its FY 2024 guidance to 0.510-0.550 EPS.

 Extreme Networks (NASDAQ:EXTR – Get Free Report) last posted its quarterly earnings data on Wednesday, January 31st.
-The technology company reported $0.11 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.16 by ($0.05).
-The firm had revenue of $296.38 million for the quarter, compared to analysts’ expectations of $295.50 million.
+The technology company reported $0.11 earnings per share for the quarter, missing the consensus estimate of $0.16 by ($0.05).
+The company had revenue of $296.38 million during the quarter, compared to analyst estimates of $295.50 million.
 Extreme Networks had a positive return on equity of 37.36% and a negative net margin of 0.52%.
-Equities analysts forecast that Extreme Networks will post 0.17 EPS for the current year.
+On average, sell-side analysts predict that Extreme Networks will post 0.17 earnings per share for the current fiscal year.

 Extreme Networks, Inc delivers cloud-driven networking solutions that leverage the powers of machine learning, artificial intelligence, analytics, and automation.